Interfacial & Surface Tension Testing Services

 Surface tension measurements for wetting properties

-From simple measurements of equilibrated surface tension, to more complex time dependent or temperature dependent relationships, we have a host of accessories which enable us to tightly control the conditions of measurement for your sample.
-For short time-scale processes we can observe up to a resolution of 5ms.
+From simple measurements of equilibrated surface tension to more complex time-dependent or temperature-dependent relationships, we have a host of accessories which enable us to tightly control the conditions of measurement for your sample.

 A pendant drop closeup for Interfacial Tension, Surface Tension Testing Services page